weblinkify/react-ts-frontend-assignment/README.md

 Welcome to the React TypeScript Frontend Assignment!
 This project is a user dashboard application built using **React** and **TypeScript**.
 It allows users to view, filter, and sort a list of users, providing a smooth and interactive experience.

+## Demo

+You can view the live demo of the application [here](https://react-ts-frontend-assignment.netlify.app/).

 ## Technologies Used

 This project uses several key technologies: